sinameshkini/lexilift/ReadMe.md

 # LexiLift

-Is a free and open source CLI app for learning any English word you want!
+LexiLift is a free and open-source CLI app designed to help you learn any English word you want!

 ```text
 $ ./lexilift